NCBI-Hackathons/GeneHummus/my-vignette.md

 Plant gene families are characterized by common protein structure.
 The structure that defines a given family can be found in literature.

-You can specify the conserved domain accession number as a query.
+You can specify the conserved domain accession number as a query (Where do you get info from?).
 For example, the three conserved domains that define the ARF gene family
 are:

     arf <- c("pfam02362", "pfam06507", "pfam02309")

-Those three accessions correspond with the three ARF conserved domains:
+Those three accessions correspond to the following ARF conserved domains:

 -   B3 DNA binding domain
 -   Auxin response factor
 -   AUX/IAA family

-NCBI databases host the domains in this way :
+NCBI databases host the conserved domains as written in this way:

 -   B3\_DNA
 -   Auxin\_resp